An album review written by: Lee Sonogan

 And one again after the fall. – System of a Down – Toxicity

-Toxicity is the second studio album by the Armenian-American heavy metal band System of a Down, released on September 4, 2001 by Columbia Records.
-Categorized as alternative metal, hard rock, art metal, heavy metal, and nu metal, and more, Toxicity features elements of multiple genres of music including folk, progressive metal, progressive rock, jazz, Middle Eastern music, and Greek music.
+Toxicity is the second studio album by the Armenian-American heavy metal band System of a Down, released on September 4, 2001, by Columbia Records.
+Categorized as alternative metal, hard rock, art metal, heavy metal, nu-metal, and more, Toxicity features elements of multiple genres of music including folk, progressive metal, progressive rock, jazz, Middle Eastern music, and Greek music.
 Many of the album’s lyrics are political, being about topics such as the overpopulation of prisons, the CIA, and Charles Manson’s beliefs about the environment.

 Toxicity was recorded at Cello Studios in Hollywood, California.
 Over thirty songs were recorded by System of a Down for Toxicity but the band narrowed the number of songs on the album to fourteen.
 Toxicity had mainstream success with the album at number one on both the Billboard 200 and the Canadian Albums Chart.
 Selling 220,000 copies in its first week of release.
 Was certified triple-platinum by the Recording Industry Association of America and sold at least 2,700,000 copies in the United States.